Mortgage Agreement

 A mortgage agreement (also called a mortgage deed) is a two-party real estate security instrument in which the mortgagor (borrower) pledges real property as collateral to the mortgagee (lender) to secure repayment of a loan.
 Unlike a deed of trust, which involves a neutral trustee, a mortgage creates a direct lien between the borrower and lender, and default remedies require judicial foreclosure - a court-supervised process that provides the borrower with additional protections, including the right of redemption.
 Approximately 30 states use mortgages as their primary security instrument for real estate financing.

-The mortgage agreement works in conjunction with a promissory note, which documents the borrower's repayment obligation.
+The mortgage agreement works in conjunction with a Promissory note generator, which documents the borrower's repayment obligation.
 The promissory note is the debt instrument, while the mortgage is the security instrument that creates the lien on the property.
 Key mortgage provisions include the acceleration clause (allowing the lender to demand full payment upon default), the due-on-sale clause (calling the loan if the property is sold without lender consent), and the borrower's covenants to maintain the property, pay taxes, and carry insurance.
 Federal regulations under the Truth in Lending Act (TILA), the Real Estate Settlement Procedures Act (RESPA), and oversight by the Consumer Financial Protection Bureau (CFPB) impose extensive disclosure and procedural requirements.

 Judicial foreclosure is the process by which a lender enforces a mortgage by filing a lawsuit, obtaining a court judgment, and selling the property through a court-supervised sale.
 This process provides borrowers with important protections, including formal notice, the opportunity to contest the foreclosure in court, and the right of redemption, which allows the borrower to reclaim the property after the foreclosure sale by paying the full amount owed within a state-prescribed redemption period.
 The right of redemption varies from a few months to over a year depending on the state.
 A deficiency judgment may be available to the lender if the foreclosure sale proceeds are insufficient to satisfy the outstanding loan balance, though some states prohibit deficiency judgments.